kcd83/Quickstart-Docker-tutorial/README.md

     echo hello world | docker container exec -i myweb grep -c o

-Note if this does not return "2" it could be your console emulator, you can try another but it is not important.
+Note if this does not return "2" it could be your console emulator, you can try another but it is not as important as the next combination.

-Emulate a login with an interactive terminal (`--tty`).
+Execute an interactive terminal (`--tty`).
 Type `exit` to end the bash shell.

     docker container exec -i -t myweb bash ls -la